What You Need to Know

 - Section 71 of the Gaming Act requires the Massachusetts Gaming Commission (MGC) to establish “an annual research agenda” to assist in understanding the social and economic effects of casino gambling in Massachusetts and minimizing the harmful impacts of expanded gaming

-Massachusetts Gaming Commission has engaged a research team at UMass Amherst to oversee, evaluate and perform a multi-year, multi-method, multi-disciplinary, multi-phase comprehensive research project on the economic and social impacts of the introduction of casino gambling in Massachusetts, with particular emphasis on problem gambling.
+- MGC has engaged a research team at UMass Amherst to oversee, evaluate and perform a multi-year, multi-method, multi-disciplinary, multi-phase comprehensive research project on the economic and social impacts of the introduction of casino gambling in Massachusetts, with particular emphasis on problem gambling.

 - This first-of-its-kind research project will create a monitoring system that will accomplish the following: Provide Massachusetts stakeholders with a baseline assessment of the status of gambling and other factors for strategic analysis and decision-making, Generate early detection signs of changes in social and economic impacts and Promote responsible gambling and mitigate problem gambling through strategic services

 - View the Massachusetts Gaming Commission’s report on Research Activities, released to the Legislature on December 18, 2013, here.

 Social and Economic Impacts of Gambling in Massachusetts (SEIGMA)